Muskan031125/python_projects/README.md

 # python_projects
-it contains all my mini python projects
+it contains all my  python projects